sous-chefs/docker/README.md

 ## Cookbook Dependencies

-This cookbook has a loose dependency on the official docker repositories, which can be installed with `chef-apt-docker` or `chef-yum-docker`.
+This cookbook has a loose dependency on the official docker repositories, which can be installed with [chef-apt-docker](https://supermarket.chef.io/cookbooks/chef-apt-docker) or [chef-yum-docker](https://supermarket.chef.io/cookbooks/chef-yum-docker) cookbooks.
 You may choose to use your OS version of docker, but you may run into issues such as the docker group being named differently.

 ## Docker Group